 CORE PRINCIPLE 5 - Developing the capacity and capability of members and officers to be effective The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer 2.
 Ensure that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the organisation.
 During the induction process officers are introduced to key personnel and statutory roles.
 On an individual level, each officer has a job description and person specification, which clarifies their role and identifies the knowledge, skills and competence required to undertake that role successfully.
 Each year officers have an annual appraisal containing developmental objectives and plans linked to providing them with any required support to enable continuous professional development, to bridge any skills or knowledge gaps and also to support the achievement of statutory goals and to meet Service Plans.
 The Council's Corporate Learning and Development policy, plans and service offering are based on corporate, strategic and service needs and also individual needs identified in team plans and individual appraisals.
 Statutory officer are encourage to maintain their CPD's, participate in and attend external forums to maximise their learning and to development good practice networking and sharing learning to improve service delivery.
 Adult Social Care and Children Social Care Professional training teams have come together under one manager and have join the corporate team, this year, to form a more diverse team with a higher level of creativity and capacity to meet professional and corporate needs.
-A new People strategy 2010-14 was created during this financial year and it also includes workforce development plan highlight actions and success criteria around six people priorities and will address the needs of statutory officers as appropriate.
-The six priority areas are as follows: Develop strong leadership via the new Brent management model; Streamline and re-configure the organisation on One Council principles; Build an agile and efficient workforce that adapts easily to change; Close skills and resources gaps by developing and reskilling staff; and Attract, retain and develop highly motivated, diverse and talented people.
-The People Strategy and Workforce Development plan will be monitored and evaluated to identify achievements against the success criteria and taking the Council's agenda forward.
+A new People strategy 2010-14 was created during this financial year and it also includes workforce development gaps and plans for building capacity and capability in the Councils' Workforce.
+The workforce development plan highlight actions and success criteria around six people priorities and will address the needs of statutory officers as appropriate.
+The six priority areas are as follows: Develop strong leadership via the new Brent management model; Streamline and re-configure the organisation on One Council principles; Support effective change management that delivers timely results; Build an agile and efficient workforce that adapts easily to change; Close skills and resources gaps by developing and reskilling The People Strategy and Workforce Development plan will be monitored and evaluated to identify achievements against the success criteria and taking the Council's agenda forward.
 To ensure the learning and development programme is aligned to meeting the specific needs of statutory officers.
 (Head of Learning & Development and Strategic HR Managers) 3.
 Assess the skills required by members and officers and make a commitment to develop those skills to enable roles to be carried out effectively.
 As per Core Principle 5, section 1, with regards to assessing and developing members' skills.
 The Council has a new People Strategy which is accompanied by a comprehensive Workforce Development Plan.
 This has identified the key skills and key learning and development that will ensure that the skills of the managers and workforce are enhanced to improve performance and deliver the Councils agenda.
-The introduction of Performance and Talent Management system will enable managers to better assess key competencies; development plans and to check on progress against the objectives which Further embedding of the generic core management competencies and tasks will be
+The introduction of Performance and Talent Management system will enable managers to better assess key competencies; development plans and to check on progress against the objectives which have been set for staff.
+This technological solution enables management information to be more easily Further embedding of the generic core management competencies and tasks will be achieved through one of the work